rhayes777/PyAutoFit/docs/overview/multi_level.rst

     )

 We can now create our overall strong lens model, using a ``Collection`` in the same way we have seen previously.
-However, whereas you may have previous consdiered a ``Collection`` as an object that simply combines model-components, you can now consider that it is an object that connects them on the model graph!

 .. code-block:: bash